 All university sponsored, organized or hosted events are expected to follow event capacities as directed by the community health guidance, most likely from the City of Lincoln and are responsible for working with and securing approvals from the event location/venue.

-- Event capacities and the size of small groups within events are established based on guidance from the City of Lincoln Directed Health Measures pertaining to maximum gathering size and reduction of venue capacity.
+- Event capacities and the size of small groups within events are established based on guidance from the Lincoln-Lancaster County Health Department’s Directed Health Measures (or, if in a different county, from that relevant health department) pertaining to maximum gathering size and reduction of venue capacity.
 These guidelines can change as circumstances evolve; however, no university sponsored program should exceed the gathering size or venue capacity guidelines in place at the time of the event/program.
 Respective university events and venues do have the ability to establish event capacities that are lower/less than the directed health measure limits at the time of the event.

 - Events held off-campus are encouraged to secure documentation of their respective venue’s capacity and physical distancing policies and protocols.
-At a minimum the event must follow the local health and safety protocols of the event’s respective venue.
+At a minimum the event must follow the local health and safety protocols of the event’s respective venue along with the required six-foot distancing and facial covering requirements expected of all UNL sponsored events.
 The university unit/affiliate hosting the event will need to secure a document outlining such venue specific policies and protocols that will be in-place for the off-campus hosted event.

 - For private events held on campus, venue managers are required to secure event approval, including the event risk assessment.